crabnebula-dev/broken-navigator/challenges/space-navigator/1/README.md

 ## Description

 We tried to open up the navigation console to locate the coordinates for earth but we got prompted with a password input.
-We don't know ths password and it seems like it is not documented.
+We don't know the password and it seems like it is not documented.
 One of the notes for the password indicates that it could be logged somewhere.
 We only have access to the welcome menu, where we can load system documentation.